 Numerous recent studies have proven that breed isn’t indicative of a dog’s personality and that breed-specific regulations aren’t a reliable way to ensure community safety.

-If you’ve been denied insurance coverage, faced increased premiums or been forced to give up your family pet because of insurance-related issues, I encourage you to visit the Dogs, People, and Housing Insurance Project website where you can file a complaint with your state insurance commissioner and find tips and sample language for telling the commissioner about your experience.
+If you’ve been denied insurance coverage, faced increased premiums or been forced to give up your family pet because of insurance-related issues, I encourage you to visit the National Canine Research Council website where you can file a complaint with your state insurance commissioner and find tips and sample language for telling the commissioner about your experience.
 If you’re in the animal welfare field, you can share how breed discrimination in the insurance industry affects your organization.

 If you live in New York, please also urge Gov. Kathy Hochul to sign A. 4075/S. 4254, which would ban insurance companies from denying homeowners coverage to families based solely on the breed of their dog.

 Let’s help keep families together and reduce the burden on our field by showing the impact of these outdated and senseless rules.